-You have the flexibility to choose from our pre-mixed options, develop your own strategy by selecting any combination of our sector-specific options, or invest in the NGS Self-Managed DIO (Income account only).
+You have the flexibility to choose from our pre-mixed options, or develop your own strategy by selecting any combination of our sector-specific options.

 A checklist for making your investment choice

 What is your risk tolerance?

 Risk tolerance refers to how well you can cope with the trade-off between risk and return.
 In making investments, you must consider both aspects.
 As a general rule, it's unrealistic to expect an investment to be low-risk and provide high returns at the same time.